Pyroxenium/Basalt/docs/events/mouseEvents.md

-Here we will talk about mouse events and how you can manipulate them.
-There are 2 possible mouse events you can add to almost every visual object.
+Here we will talk about mouse events and how you can use them.
+You can register custom mouse events to all visual objects

 # onClick
-`onClick(self, button, x, y)`<br>
+`onClick(self, event, button, x, y)`<br>
 The computercraft event which triggers this method is `mouse_click` and `monitor_touch`.
 Any visual object can register onClick events.